Neerucoder/CSAW-HACK-ML/README.md

 1. Pre-generated poisoned images:

 		python3 [eval_script] poisoned_images/[image]

 		Where,
-		[eval_script] can be the following options
+			[eval_script] can be the following options:

 				eval_sunglasses.py, eval_anon1.py, eval_anon2.py, eval_mtmt.py

 			(Which corresponds to the sunglasses, anonymous 1, anonymous 2, and multi-target multi-trigger networks, respectively)

 			[image] can be any of the filenames (with extension) inside the eval/poisoned images

+For e.g.,

+	python3 eval_sunglasses.py poisoned_images/poisonres_sunglasses.png

 2. New images (clean or poisoned):

 		python3 [eval_script] [image]

 		Where,
 			[eval_script] can be the following options

 				eval_sunglasses.py, eval_anon1.py, eval_anon2.py, eval_mtmt.py

 			(Which correspond to the sunglasses, anonymous 1, anonymous 2, and multi-target multi-trigger networks, respectively)

 			[image] can be any of the filenames (with extension) that were added to the eval folder

-	E.g., python3 eval_sunglasses.py poisoned_images/poisonres_sunglasses.png